-Although the Shared Responsibility Payment (or penalty) has been eliminated by the Tax Cuts and Jobs Act starting with the tax year 2019, employees will continue to receive Form 1095-B with information about their coverage, but after tax year 2018 there is nowhere to enter it, nor need to enter it, in the federal tax return.
+The shared responsibility payment was suspended by the Tax Cuts and Jobs Act of 2017 starting with the tax year 2019.
+Employees will continue to receive Form 1095-B with information about their coverage, but after tax year 2018 there is nowhere to enter it, nor need to enter it, in the federal tax return.

 For the tax years when the Shared Responsibility was in in effect (2014-2018), Form 1095-B was primarily used to verify minimum essential coverage or to make the entries for Coverage Exemptions on Form 8965.

 A Taxpayer is not required to have a 1095-B to complete the tax return.

 1095-B provides information about the taxpayer's health coverage.
 The form has four parts:

 - Part I identifies the person whose name is on the insurance policy.
 For an employer-sponsored plan, for example, this would be the name of the employee.